top of page

 su-utc18-blanc.png

-How can digital interfaces enable authentic feeling and emotional exchange for deeper connection and understanding despite physical distance?
+How can digital systems enable authentic feeling and emotional exchange for deeper connection and understanding despite physical distance?

 Rethinking Digital Human Interaction

 Our research explores how remote tactile interactions can mediate emotional exchanges, offering new perspectives on social cognition, human-computer interaction (HCI), and affective computing.
-By studying the perceptual and cognitive mechanisms underlying mediated touch, we aim to inform the design of interfaces that facilitate richer, more embodied remote experiences.
+By studying the perceptual and cognitive mechanisms underlying mediated touch, we aim to inform the design of systems and AI that facilitate richer, more embodied remote experiences.

 Beyond Visual and Auditory Interaction: Investigating